MadhuAtBerkeley/BristolGorillas2020/README.md

 ## Acknowledgements

-We would like to thank Stuart Gray, Faye Clark & Peter Bennet of the [Gorilla Game Lab](https://gorillagamelab.com)!.
-We would also like to thank Bristol Zoo Gardens.
+We would like to thank Stuart Gray, Faye Clark & Peter Bennet of the [Gorilla Game Lab](https://gorillagamelab.com)!
+We would also like to thank Bristol Zoo Gardens for facilitating this research.

 ## Contact